NimrodScH/IMDiffusion/README.md

 test_label.csv (Binary labels: 0=Normal, 1=Anomaly)

 Step B: Convert to .pkl Format
-Create a file named convert_data.py in the root directory and paste this code.
+Create a file named convert_data.py in the root directory and paste the code below.
 This converts your CSVs into the specific NumPy format the model requires.

-<details> <summary><b>Click to view convert_data.py</b></summary>
+File: convert_data.py

 Python